-Emergency medical care has never been an integral component of Kenya’s healthcare system.
+57 people die in Kenya every hour.
+Many of these deaths can be prevented.
+Unfortunately, emergency medical care has never been integral to Kenya’s healthcare system.
 During emergencies, the system is often dysfunctional and fails Kenyans.
 This is despite Kenya having the medical resources and facilities to provide emergency medical care to its citizens.

-Historically, the focus has always been to develop other components of the healthcare system and it may have been thought that providing emergency medical care was not a priority or costly.
-The reality in Kenya currently is that an increasing number of patients with acute illness and injury present to facilities across the country every day and we can provide better emergency medical care to Kenyans without incurring significant additional costs through better coordination and focus.
+Historically, the focus has always been to develop other healthcare system components.
+It may have been thought that providing emergency medical care was not a priority or costly.
+The reality in Kenya is that every day an increasing number of patients with acute illnesses and injuries present to facilities nationwide.
+We can provide better emergency medical care to Kenyans without incurring significant additional costs through better coordination and focus.

 Timely, accessible and quality lifesaving emergency medical care will benefit Kenya in many ways.
-For the public, it will provide them with confidence that they will be looked after in an emergency and that they are valued as members of society.
+It will give the public confidence that they will be looked after in an emergency and are valued as members of society.
 It also ensures better long-term outcomes for them and their families.
-Quality emergency medical care makes sense economically because the recipients of the care contribute to the growth of the country through businesses, paying taxes, providing services and caring for other people.
-Quality emergency medical care also prevents long term complications that can save costs for the healthcare system in the long term.
+Quality emergency medical care makes sense economically because the recipients will continue contributing to the country’s growth through businesses, paying taxes, providing services, and caring for others.
+Quality emergency medical care also prevents long-term complications that can save costs for the healthcare system in the long term.

 Most people working in Kenya’s healthcare system would readily acknowledge that emergency medical care is lacking and must be improved.
 Unfortunately, the problem is so big and complicated that it cannot easily be fixed, and this deters many from trying.
-Also, for many in the system, their single focus is providing care to patients in their direct care, and they cannot see what is happening across the healthcare system.
+Also, for many in the system, their single focus is providing direct care to patients, and they cannot see what is happening across the healthcare system.

-Delivering a patient to a hospital quickly is critical but it is just the first stage of treatment.
-Until recently, once a patient arrived at a hospital in an emergency, the hospital’s response was chaotic as the facilities were not appropriately designed or equipped to handle these medical emergencies and the healthcare providers had no specific training or guidelines on emergency medical care.
-While most of the hospitals in Kenya are accustomed to handling regular illnesses and injuries in a planned way based on experience, emergency medical care requires innovative approaches, sudden changes of plans, access to surgery at short notice, sequencing different treatments and working with colleagues across different specialities while managing multiple patients simultaneously.
+Delivering a patient to a hospital quickly is critical, but it is just the first stage of treatment.
+Until recently, once a patient arrived at a hospital in an emergency, the hospital’s response was chaotic as the facilities were not appropriately designed or equipped to handle emergencies, and the healthcare providers had no specific training or guidelines on emergency medical care.
+While most of the hospitals in Kenya are accustomed to handling regular patients in a planned way based on experience, emergency medical care is unique.
+It requires innovative approaches, specialised equipment and resources, sequencing different treatments and working with colleagues across different specialities while managing multiple patients simultaneously.

-It was clear to EMKF that to be successful it had to promote a new approach (evidenced by a new national policy) and this approach needed to be adopted not only by the national government but also by county governments and various stakeholders and partners.
-Ben and Jeremy’s specialised knowledge, expertise, experience and vision for a better emergency medical care system gave them credibility and their willingness to volunteer their time to provide training to colleagues and hospitals earned them respect.
+It was clear to EMKF that to be successful, it had to promote a new approach (evidenced by a new national policy).
+This approach needed to be adopted by the national government and county governments, and various stakeholders and partners.
+Ben and Jeremy’s specialised knowledge, expertise, experience and vision for a better emergency medical care system gave them credibility.
+Their willingness to volunteer their time to achieve this vision earned them respect.
 As a result of this work, EMKF was instrumental in positively influencing the development of Kenya’s first Emergency Medical Care Policy by the Ministry of Health (the Policy) in 2020.
-The Ministry of Health clearly values their advice and input and Ben has been appointed to the National Emergency Medical Care Steering Committee to support the government to operationalise the Policy and provide oversight of emergency medical care in Kenya as guided by the policy for the next three years.
+The Ministry of Health clearly values their advice and input, and Ben has been appointed to the National Emergency Medical Care Steering Committee to support the government to operationalise the Policy and provide oversight of emergency medical care in Kenya as guided by the Policy.

-The stewardship of the Board of Directors has over the years seen EMKF experience significant growth and establish itself as the trusted partner in the development of emergency medical care services in Kenya.
+Over the years, the stewardship of the Board of Directors has seen EMKF experience significant growth and establish itself as the trusted partner in developing emergency medical care services in Kenya.
 EMKF has benefitted enormously by having a talented, almost all-female team totally committed to improving emergency medical care in Kenya because they understand the massive, positive impact an improved emergency medical care system that values and respects human life can have on society.
-They have strongly contributed to a unique synergy of purpose shared throughout the organisation which encourages ownership and pride in everything EMKF does.
+They have enormously contributed to a unique synergy of purpose shared throughout the organisation, encouraging ownership and pride in everything EMKF does.
 Together, they are building an emergency medical care system in Kenya that will save lives, make Kenya a better place and provide a model for other countries wanting to improve emergency medical care.

-Now that we have the Kenya Emergency Medical Care Policy 2020-2030, the next step is to disseminate this across the country in all 47 Counties and directly support its implementation.
+Now that we have Kenya Emergency Medical Care Policy 2020-2030, the next step is to disseminate this across the country in all 47 Counties and directly support its implementation.
 However, the barrier to this is funding.
-If we want to change the status quo, funding has to come from external sources to get the work moving which in turn will motivate the National and County governments to prioritise the development of an emergency medical care system within Kenya’s healthcare system to ensure timely, accessible and quality lifesaving emergency care across the county.
+If we want to change the status quo, funding has to come from external sources to get the work moving, which in turn will motivate the National and County governments to prioritise the development of an emergency medical care system within Kenya’s healthcare system to save lives.